|

 behalf of a grateful town in memory of a brave American airman who lost

-his life in the Second World War as he struggled to bring his stricken
+his life in the Second World War (1939 to 1945) as he struggled to bring his stricken

 Thunderbolt plane down away from Nantwich and so avoided causing the